 She chuckled at his confident bravado.
 As he walked away to the pitch, she couldn’t help but silently wish that they would lose.
 Then, at least, she’d have a few more days of this.

 The match was unlike any she had seen since the Quidditch World Cup.
 The Gryffindor Chasers were unstoppable.
 They zoomed up and down the field at impressive speeds, scoring again and again.
-Dean was flying better than every single one of the Ravenclaws.
+Dean was flying better than every single one of his Ravenclaw counterparts.
 They couldn’t keep up or out maneuver him.
 Hermione did her best to not let this remind her of his sleeveless practice kit, or how it accentuated his muscles, particularly when he had been tensed, yelling at Ron on her behalf.

 “Oh poor Chambers, he’s lost the Quaffle again.”
 Luna’s dreamy voice was a contrast to the intense atmosphere in the stands.
 “That’s alright Bellamy!
 You’ll get it next time.
 Did you know his full name is Bellamy Barnaby Chambers?
 I think that’s a lovely name.”

 When Dean said that Ginny was out for blood, he had not done her justice.
 She circled the field, her gaze intense on any slight sudden movement on the pitch.
 Cho would move and Ginny would suddenly appear, as if by Apparition, right on her tail.